-To assist the Board with its responsibilities, the Board has established four standing committees: the Audit Committee, the CGNC, the SSC and the HRCC.
+To assist the Board with its responsibilities, the Board has established four standing committees: the Audit Committee, the CGNC. the HRCC and the SSC.
 Each committee has a written mandate and reviews its mandate annually.
+The Board also established two ad hoc advisory committees in 2022: the Director Search Committee and the Iosemaría Board Advisory Committee.
+The Director Search Committee was disbanded on March 23, 2023 following the appointment of Ms. Recart to the Board.
+The Josemaría Special Committee established in 2021 was disbanded following completion of the acquisition of Josemaría Resources Inc. in 2022.